LoicSanchez/HTML-CSS-VanillaJS/README.md

 Rotate the entire page and show the navigation menu

+### Hidden Search Widget

+Animated search bar that shows/hides on click

+### Blurry Background

+Blurs the background or image while loading

 # VS Code Extensions

 Live Server => right click and select 'Open in Live Server' for a live rendering